jonazc/mkdice/README.md

 # mkdice

 Create diceware like passwords from terminal.
 Possible to use them with keyboard shortcut.
-You choose from arbitrary diceware wordlists, some are already provided within the repo.
+You may choose from arbitrary diceware wordlists, some are already provided within the repo.

 ### Preperation
 Put the file `mkdice` to your local `~/bin` folder or wherever you have your custom scripts stored in.\